ONSdigital/sml-supporting-info/method-info/thousand-pound-correction/thousand_pound_correction.md

 We have an example of how to do this in the `pandas_example.py` file within the `utils` directory.

-An example pandas wrapper output CSV file has been provided in the example_data folder.

 ### Additional Examples